ngon3769/Internship-Project/README.md

 # Internship-Project

+I can't have the code or project documents linked here because of company policy, but I will describe it in as much detail as remember and am allowed to.

 ## Background

 I was a Software Engineer Intern at an Enterprise Software company from May-Aug 2024.
 As a company that makes software for other companies to use,